 The Paddock monitoring component conducts various trials throughout the GBR Catchments on different land uses to assess the water quality results from differing management practices.
-The trials compare conventional and / or dated management practices to improved or newer management practices with the data generated from the trials used to promote management practices and also for use as model parameters for the existing paddock model.
+The trials compare conventional and / or dated management practices to improved or newer management practices.
+Data generated from the trials is used to promote management practices and also provides model parameters for the existing paddock model.
 The trials capture runoff either from rainfall events or from rainfall simulated events and analyse the difference in pollutant concentrations.
-Previous trials have been used to validate management practices such as: banded Vs broadcast herbicide applications, comparing knockdown and residual herbicide products, Controlled Traffic vs non-Controlled Traffic treatments and sub-surface Vs surface applied products.
+Previous trials have been used to validate management practices such as: banded Vs broadcast herbicide applications, comparing knockdown and residual herbicide products, controlled traffic vs non-controlled traffic treatments and sub-surface Vs surface applied products.
 On-farm refrigerated autosamplers and monitoring equipment is used to measure and sample paddock runoff for the determination of fertiliser and pesticide concentrations as it leaves the cane row.

-Ken Rohde and Stephen Donaldson from the Department of Natural Resources and Mines currently deliver the sugarcane paddock monitoring trials in the Mackay Whitsunday region.
+The Queensland Government Department of Natural Resources, Mines and Energy currently deliver the sugarcane paddock monitoring trials in the Mackay Whitsunday region.
 Current trials are investigating nitrogen runoff and productivity differences from sub-surface applied urea and enhanced efficiency fertilisers at two different application rates based on a Six Easy Steps approach - using district and productivity unit yield potentials.
 A pilot study into runoff losses from sub-surface applied imidacloprid is also being undertaken.